metasfresh/metasfresh-documentation/developers/developer_doc_getting_started.md

  - and let eclipse do the rest

 * Starting the server and client:
- - Start the server: de.metas.ServerBoot_mf15 (or de.metas.ServerBoot_mf15_jrebel)
+ - Start the server: use de.metas.ServerBoot_mf15 launcher (or de.metas.ServerBoot_mf15_jrebel)
- - Start the client: de.metas.SwingUIApplication_mf15 (or de.metas.SwingUIApplication_mf15_jrebel)
+ - Start the client: use de.metas.SwingUIApplication_mf15 launcher (or de.metas.SwingUIApplication_mf15_jrebel)

 ## Other IDEs